Reading Intervention Specialist

 Key responsibilities

-Take ownership of outcomes for grades 3–8—quantifiable improvements in fluency and comprehension—through customized virtual interventions and motivational coaching that develops student confidence.
+Take ownership of measurable outcomes for grades 3–8—documented improvements in fluency and comprehension—through personalized virtual interventions and motivational support that strengthens student confidence.

 Candidate requirements